emersoncollective/data-repo-mvp/README.md

 ### 2. Would you like to review and run the code used to generate data?
 <br>
 Fantastic!
-We have used code notebooks (called Jupyter Notebooks) to write Python code to extract the different datasets.
+We have used code notebooks (Jupyter Notebooks) to write Python code to extract the different datasets.
 The Notebooks are annotated to explain the methodology in a stepwise manner.
-We host the Notebooks on an interactive evironment (a JupyterHub) so that you can run the code yourself if you like!
+We host the Notebooks on an interactive evironment (JupyterHub) so that you can run the code yourself if you like!

-The environment has everything you need to run the code -- no need to install python and maintaining the environment on your computer.
+The JupyterHub environment has everything you need to run the code -- there is no need to install python and maintaining the environment on your computer.
 You can also write and run your own code on your JupyterHub.

+**If you are new to the Immigration Data Repository...** you will need to [sign-up for an account](http://34.133.178.202/hub/signup).
+This will create your own instance of the Data Repository, complete with copies of the code.
+Feel free to work within your account -- any code you run or edit will remain private, and any notebooks  the Emerson Collective makes to the code will be reflected on your account.

-#### **If you are new to Python, continue with the instructions [here](/learn_python.md)** else [you can skip this section](#If-you-are-new-to-jupyter Notebooks) <br>
+#### **If you are new to Python, check out some resources we have compiled [here](/learn_python.md).**
+We recommend completing a set of basic Python coursework to help you understand what the code on this repository is doing at a high-level.

-#### **If you know some Python, but are new to Jupyter Notebooks, continue with the instructions [here](/learn_jupyter.md)** else [you can skip this section](#if-you-are-a-coder-and-comfortable-with-python) <br>
+#### **If you know some Python, but are new to Jupyter Notebooks, check out some resources we compiled [here](/learn_jupyter.md)**
+These resources will help you understand the basic functionality of Jupyter Notebooks, such as how to run code on a notebook, and how to make a notebook of your own.

-#### **If you are a coder and comfortable with Python**<br>
+#### **If you are a coder and are comfortable with Python**<br>
 If you are an advanced user, feel free to clone this Github repository to your local device.
 You can install the required libraries with the `requirements.txt` file and visiting the [notebooks folder](notebooks).
 The documentation in the notebooks should provide all information needed.

 ----------------------------------------------